Getting Started with Twiga#

 model_config = LIGHTGBMConfig()

-TwigaForecaster is the main entry point.
-Pass the three configs and it wires everything together: it initialises the data pipeline, loads the model from the registry, and prepares the cross-validation schedule.
+Pass the three configs to TwigaForecaster and it wires the data pipeline, model registry, and CV scheduler together.

 forecaster = TwigaForecaster(